 ALPLM closed to prevent spread of coronavirus

-To help prevent the spread of coronavirus, the Abraham Lincoln Presidential Library and Museum campus will close to the public on March 13, 2020.
-The Library, Museum and historic Union Station will remain closed until state health officials conclude that it is safe to reopen.
+To help prevent the spread of coronavirus, the Abraham Lincoln Presidential Library and Museum campus will close to the public as of Friday, Nov.
+20. The ALPLM’s three buildings, the library, museum and historic Union Station, will be closed for into early January 2021.

 While members of the public will not be able to visit, the staff will continue working to protect Lincoln documents and artifacts, maintain museum exhibits, conduct research and plan future programming.

-Anyone with questions about Lincoln or Illinois history will still be able to get help from library staff online or by telephone.
+People with questions about Lincoln or Illinois history will still be able to get help from library staff online or by telephone (217-524-6358).
 The presidential library’s website and social media channels will continue offering information about the 16th president.

 The Abraham Lincoln Presidential Library and Museum uses a combination of rigorous scholarship and high-tech showmanship to immerse visitors in Lincoln’s life and times.
 The library holds an unparalleled collection of Lincoln books, documents, photographs, artifacts and art, as well as some 12 million items pertaining to all aspects of Illinois history.